 Lavoisier had recently assigned this name to the new gaseous element that Joseph Priestly had discovered a few years earlier as the essential substance that supports combustion.
 Many combustion products (oxides) do give acidic solutions, and oxygen is in fact present in most acids, so Lavoisier’s mistake is understandable.
 In 1811 Humphrey Davy showed that muriatic (hydrochloric) acid (which Lavoisier had regarded as an element) does not contain oxygen, but this merely convinced some that chlorine was not an element but an oxygen-containing compound.
 Although a dozen oxygen-free acids had been discovered by 1830, it was not until about 1840 that the hydrogen theory of acids became generally accepted.
 By this time, the misnomer oxygen was too well established a name to be changed.
 The root oxy comes from the Greek word οξνς, which means "sour".

-The key to understanding acids (as well as bases and salts) had to await Michael Faraday’s mid-nineteenth century discovery that solutions of salts (known as electrolytes) conduct electricity.
+The key to understanding acids (as well as bases and salts) had to await Michael Faraday’s mid-nineteenth century discovery that solutions of salts (now known as electrolytes) conduct electricity.
 This implies the existence of charged particles that can migrate under the influence of an electric field.
 Faraday named these particles ions (“wanderers”).
 Later studies on electrolytic solutions suggested that the properties we associate with acids are due to the presence of an excess of hydrogen ions in the solution.
 By 1890 the Swedish chemist Svante Arrhenius (1859-1927) was able to formulate the first useful theory of acids:

 "an acidic substance is one whose molecular unit contains at least one hydrogen atom that can dissociate, or ionize, when dissolved in water, producing a hydrated hydrogen ion and an anion."